zhousarah/azure-compute-docs/articles/container-instances/container-instances-vnet.md

 ### Define environment variables

-The automated deployment patheway uses the following environment variables and resource names throughout this guide.
+The automated deployment pathway uses the following environment variables and resource names throughout this guide.
 Users proceeding through the guide manually can use their own variables and names as preferred.

 ```azurecli-interactive
 export RANDOM_ID="$(openssl rand -hex 3)"